Applied Arts and Sciences Associate in Applied Science Degree

 Overview for Applied Arts and Sciences AAS

-The AAS degree in applied arts and sciences offers students the opportunity to create an individualized undergraduate major.
-The degree requires students to complete at least 60 credit hours of course work comprising 24 credit hours in general education along with 36 credit hours in one or two professional concentrations.
-Each concentration is customized by the student with guidance and advice from their academic adviser.
-A professional concentration is at least 20 credit hours and can be designed from most of RIT's majors.
+The applied arts and sciences AAS degrees offers you an opportunity to create an individualized undergraduate program of study.
+The degree requires you to complete at least 60 credit hours of course work comprised of general education courses along with course work in one or two professional concentration area.
+Each concentration is customized by you, with guidance and advice from your academic adviser, and crafted from courses that provide you with expertise in specific areas of study.
+Courses may be chosen from throughout RIT's nine colleges and from nearly all of our degree programs.
+A sampling of concentration areas include:

 The applied arts and science degree may be completed on campus, online, or by combining on-campus and online course work.